rm-hull/cloverage/README.md

 Since cloverage *will* wrap the -foo symbol to track whether it's accessed, you will get this error.
 Upgrade to clojure 1.6.

-## Releases

-In order to release to Clojars, you'll need to set `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` in your environment variables.

-e.g. `CLOJARS_USERNAME=lshift CLOJARS_PASSWORD=<LShift Clojars password> lein release` in each of the cloverage and lein-cloverage folders.

 ## Changelog
 master (unreleased):
 - Bugfixes: